lalitkumawat1m/YoutubeViewCounter/README.md

 2. Create New Project
 On the right side you should see a button to create a new project.

-I'll name mine "This video has x views"
+I'll name mine "Youtube View Counter"
 Next, click "Create".

 3. Enable the YouTube Data API v3
 Click the "Enable APIs and Services" button
 Search for "YouTube" and then enable the "YouTube Data API v3"

 4. Generate Credentials